 Software designed to help emerging VC and PE firms growFIND OUT MORE

-The COVID-19 pandemic forced the private equity and credit markets to rethink their processes.
-The new work-from-home paradigm shone a light on the strengths and weaknesses in many GPs’ back-offices and related processes – especially those reliant on Excel.
+The Covid-19 pandemic forced the private equity and private debt markets to rethink their processes.
+The new work-from-home paradigm – hurriedly adopted but now a more prominent trend – exposed strengths and weaknesses in the back offices of many private equity operations, especially offices reliant on Excel.

-The strong fundraising environment of recent years has seen many fund managers significantly grow their assets and investor base.
-However, the resulting increased workflow means many spreadsheet-based back-office teams are questioning the ability of their current systems to accommodate new information complexities.
+The strong fundraising environment of recent years has seen general partners of all sectors significantly grow their assets and investor base.
+However, the resulting increased workflow means back-office teams previously reliant on spreadsheets are questioning the ability of their current systems to accommodate new data complexities.

-A frequently used workaround is version control (waterfall-v1.xls, waterfall-v2.xls, etc.) and emailing back and forth between users.
+A frequently used workaround for these Excel for the web shortcomings is implementing version control with the desktop app (JanuryReport_v1.xls, JanuaryReport_v2.xls, etc.) and emailing back and forth between users.
 However, this inevitably leads to data management chaos because it’s easy to lose track of who updated what, when, and where.

-Quality control and data integrity is another major issue that’s inherent in any spreadsheet-based accounting and reporting process, especially as the amount of data grows.
-The lack of a ‘single source of truth’ amongst data sets inevitably results in errors that are difficult to identify and rectify.
+Quality control and data integrity are also major issues inherent in any spreadsheet-based accounting and reporting process, especially as the amount of data grows.
+The lack of a “single source of truth” across data sets inevitably results in errors that are difficult to identify and rectify.

-Perhaps nowhere are these challenges more apparent than with the abundant information requests LPs are now lobbing into their managers requesting updates on potential cashflows, lines of credit, portfolio company statuses and the like.
-With the current volatility on the public market side, liquidity concerns are running high.
-Institutions are looking for as much clarity as possible from their private capital managers.
-Not an easy task when data is held in disparate spreadsheets or systems.
+These challenges are readily apparent amid the abundant information requests limited partners have of their managers, requesting updates on potential cashflows, lines of credit, portfolio company statuses, and more.
+Institutions and individuals alike are looking for as much clarity as possible from their private capital managers, and providing it isn’t an easy task when data is stored in disparate spreadsheets or systems.

-While work-from-home and its challenges around collaboration, security, and processes may be somewhat temporary, now is the perfect time for GPs to reassess their current systems and operating infrastructure.
+The pandemic-related necessity of remote work brought challenges around collaboration, security, and processes to the forefront.
+Even as some teammates return to a traditional office setting, now is still an opportune time for GPs to reassess their current systems and operating infrastructure.

-Moving to a cloud-based operating platform provides innumerable benefits to fund managers that are struggling to keep pace with using spreadsheets to support their back-office.
+Moving to a cloud-based operating platform provides innumerable benefits to fund managers who are struggling to keep pace while using spreadsheets to support their back office.

 As one Allvue client stated in a recent webinar: “I couldn’t imagine how we could have worked through the current situation with the 8 to 10 spreadsheets we were using a few years ago.”

-Allvue’s robust and flexible set of investment software solutions breaks down barriers, informs key stakeholders and arms you with unparalleled investment intelligence.
-Across accounting, management, reporting and more, Allvue offers an adaptable investment software system that frees you to define your future.
+Allvue’s robust and flexible set of investment software solutions breaks down barriers, informs key stakeholders, and arms you with unparalleled investment intelligence.
+Supporting functions including fund accounting, management and monitoring, reporting, and more, Allvue offers an adaptable investment software system that frees you to define your future.
 Get started now.